lncc-ga033/fempack/README.md

 jupyter book start
 ```

-After that, you should have an output like that (if everything is OK):
+After that, you should have an output like this (if everything is OK):

 <img width="427" height="335" alt="image" src="https://github.com/user-attachments/assets/43e4df4d-f8af-4a05-a2e3-63ef83e3d94c" />

 Just open in your browser the local URL that appears for you.
-In the image below, it would be `http://localhost:3000`, for instance.
+In the image above, it would be `http://localhost:3000`, for instance.

 See `docs/README.md` for more details.